AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/manage-document-approvals/create-a-document-approval.md

 ---
 product-area: documents
 navigation-topic: approvals
-title: Create a document approval
+title: Create a document review or approval request
 description: You can request approval from other users for a document in Adobe Workfront.
-author: Nolan
+author: Courtney
 feature: Work Management, Digital Content and Documents
 exl-id: a02699e1-3557-47f0-89b7-dbecb507a174
 ---
-# Create a document approval request
+# Create a document review or approval request

+<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
+It is available only in the Preview Sandbox environment.</span>

 You can request approval from other users or teams for a document in Adobe Workfront, or request they review a document without needing to approve it.